Brooms in hand, people patch up stores damaged in protests

 ———

-Landis reported from Long Beach.
+Watson reported from San Diego.
 Associated Press writers Adam Beam and Cuneyt Dil in Sacramento, Amy Taxin in Orange County, John Antczak and John Rogers in Los Angeles, Chris Grygiel in Seattle, Mike Catalini in Trenton, New Jersey, and Scott Bauer in Madison, Wisconsin, contributed to this report.